-Airbnb supports various different payment methods, which differ according to the location of the host payment account.
-Guests can pay on the site using major credit and debit cards (Visa, MasterCard, Amex etc.); PayPal in selected countries; Alipay in China only; Postepay in Italy; Sofort Überweisung in Germany; iDEAL in the Netherlands; PayU in India; Google Wallet in the US with Android App and Apple Pay for iOS.
+Airbnb supports various payment methods, which differ according to the location of the host payment account.
+Guests can pay on the site using major credit and debit cards (Visa, MasterCard, Amex, etc.); PayPal in selected countries; Alipay in China only; Postepay in Italy; Sofort Überweisung in Germany; PayU in India; Google Pay in select countries with Android App and Apple Pay for iOS.

 On Airbnb, guests submit their payment information at the time they make their reservation request.
 After you accept their booking, or if your listings have Instant Book, the guests’ payment method will be charged for the entire amount.
 However, Airbnb holds this payment until 24 hours after check-in before releasing it to the host.

-For hosts, the most common payout methods are:
+According to Airbnb’s page, the most common payout methods for hosts are:

 - ACH/Direct deposit: you can use information from a check to enter your ACH/direct deposit routing number and account number.
 You will usually have to wait for a small deposit in order to confirm the payout method is working.

 - International wire: you can use your IBAN or account number (which your bank can provide) to receive an international wire transfer.
 Fees may apply and usage varies based on location.

-- Payoneer Bank transfer/debit card: It’s important to enter your name exactly as it appears on your official government ID.
+- Payoneer Bank transfer/debit card: It’s essential to enter your name exactly as it appears on your official government ID.
 Payoneer has to approve your details before allowing payouts.

-- PayPal: To use PayPal to receive payments, you will need to activate your account on their site before you can receive any funds.
+- PayPal: To use PayPal to receive payments, you will need to activate your account on their site before you can receive any funds through Airbnb.

 - Western Union: Western Union also requires hosts to enter their full name as per official ID.
 Fees apply for using this service.